Chuzzy99/Mavin/README.md

 do well to start from the login page i.e login.html,

-Three videos in index.html page wont play because the videos are big to upload
+Three videos in index.html page wont play because the videos are big too upload